blockchain-certificates/blockcerts-verifier/README.md

    Triggered when the verification process of a certificate is started.
    Returns the `uid` of the certificate as a string.

+- `certificate-share`

+   Triggered when a social network link is clicked.
+   Returns the `uid` of the certificate as a string.
+   Returns the name of the `socialNetwork` as a string.

 # Development
 ## Viewing Your Element